sanketsaagar/Banking-Management-System/README.md

 ### Below I have mentioned step by step how one can execute the code.:walking_man:

 <br>
-Step 1:- Go to https://remix.ethereum.org/ and create a new file under workspace as shown in the fig below
+Step 1:- Go to https://remix.ethereum.org/ and create a new file with your desired <b> Name</b> under workspace as shown in the fig below
 <img src = https://github.com/sanketsaagar/Banking-Management-System/blob/938060056e08b4133650176fa88f852b5ba535d4/step%201.png>